simona5108/inet/showcases/ethernet/cutthrough/doc/index.rst

    :width: 100%
    :align: center

-The ARP request is broadcast, so it is not utilizing cut-through.
+.. note:: The ARP request is broadcast, so it is not utilizing cut-through.

 The following sequence chart excerpt shows a packet sent from host1 to host2 via the switches: